-Looking for a killer low carb biscuits recipe that’s INCREDIBLY buttery and flakey?!
+Looking for a killer keto biscuits recipe that’s INCREDIBLY buttery and flakey?!
 Look no further, introducing one of my FAVORITE low carb recipes on the site!

 The thing I love most about this homemade, buttery biscuits recipe is that it makes the most fantastic low carb bread recipes, with layers upon layers of buttery goodness, that literally melt in your mouth.